Like & Follow us on Facebook

-Can I access certs registered in the six counties of Northern Ireland?
+Can I access a Birth cert registered in the six counties of Northern Ireland?

 Yes, we can access events registered within the six counties of Northern Ireland (Antrim, Armagh, Down, Fermanagh, Londonderry (aka Derry) and Tyrone), however it will take slightly longer to do so.

-To obtain a passport which type of birth certificate is required?
+To obtain a passport which type of Irish Birth Certificate is required?

-How soon after a birth can I order an official birth certificate online?
+How soon after a birth can I order an Civil Birth Certificate online?

 These can be ordered securely online as soon as the birth has been registered at the local Births Deaths Marriages office.
 The birth of a child should be registered no later than three months after the birth.
 The hospital do not officially register the birth.
 It is the sole responsibility of the parents or guardians.